GeauxWeisbeck4/GeauxWeisbeck4.dev-V1.0/README.md

 # GeauxWeisbeck4.dev
 My Official Website

 I'm Andrew and I love coding and building beautiful websites and apps.
+I am currently trying to launch a product every day, and participating in a 7-day cross-platform blogging challenge, and am working on digital products to sell.
+There is a lot of dev stuff I need to go back through and update.

-I'm currently finishing up a project for a Section4 Innovation Sprint, so I can't complete all the details at the moment for my website, but I need to finish my project.
-I will be back to working on this shortly.
+# Give myself the personal website that I deserve

-<h3>Purpose of Personal Website</h3>
+Make it purrty

-<p>So y'all can find me!
-I currently live in Raleigh, NC and love
+# UPDATE - THIS IS ALL GETTING UPDATED AS OF 8/20/22 @ 7:32 AM

-  living in the Research Triangle!
-Connect with me!<p>
+-[] Need to modernize and update my tech stack a bit.
-<p>I'm also looking for projects to help out on.
-Whether paid or not,
+-[] Central point to host projects and blog posts/social media.
-  you can contact me at andrew.weisbeck@gmail.com or through my website.</p>
+-[] Need a backend DB client to manage data.
-  <p>Adding something</p>
+-[] Segment.io, SendGrid, Twilio, Revue